Our ISEB pre-tests guide features free ISEB pre-test practice papers, ISEB training and skills practice.

 - Comprehend the process of allocating schools – the Equal Preference System.

+It really should not happen that children lose out on school places.
+Certainly, not because their school preferences were entered incorrectly on the CAF (Common Application Form).
+Often this happens because parents listen to a headteacher or teacher.
 Even Headteachers and teachers are not always aware of the best procedure.
 Or able to advise on the correct way to complete the CAF.
 Often, parents have entered the following order of preferences on the CAF on the advice of their child’s Headteacher.

 - Preferred grammar school, not a catchment school.